Bonn climate talks end with Trump on one track and world on another

 Related: California and Other States Step Into the Climate Policy Void

-President Trump said in June that the U.S. would exit as a participant in the Paris climate accord, putting the world's second biggest carbon producer at odds with governments around the world.
+President Donald Trump said in June that the U.S. would exit as a participant in the Paris climate accord, putting the world's second-biggest carbon producer at odds with governments around the world.

 In the Paris deal, nations agreed that they would change policies and practices to try to limit the increase in Earth temperatures to 2 degrees Celsius (3.6 degrees Fahrenheit).
 An array of measures are needed to meet that goal, such as slowing rapid deforestation and slashing the use of coal and gas, both to make electricity and to power cars and trucks.